bigbadcon/bbc-11ty/src/cards/events.md

 alt: ''

 ---

-All of the amazing panels from Big Bad Online 2021 are now on the [Big Bad Con YouTube channel](https://www.youtube.com/channel/UCZTZeTM1WamDePxRpEMCftw)
+Events for Big Bad Online 2022 coming soon!

-{% iconLink "/events", "Past Events", "calendar-clock" %}
+You can check out a list of the amazing panels from [Big Bad Online 2021](/events/2021-online) the videos of which are archived on the [Big Bad Con YouTube channel](https://www.youtube.com/channel/UCZTZeTM1WamDePxRpEMCftw)